Best Of18 min read

 #10.
 Constant Contact — Best for Non-Technical AI Teams

-The event marketing tools are genuinely unique on this list, making it a solid choice for AI businesses that run webinars, conferences, or workshops.
+The event marketing tools are genuinely unique on this list, which makes it a solid choice for AI businesses that run webinars, conferences, or workshops.
 The social media posting features add some multichannel value.
-But in terms of automation depth and AI features, it trails the field considerably — and honestly, the pricing doesn't quite justify the gap.
+But honestly, automation depth and AI features trail the field here — and the pricing doesn't quite justify the gap.

 Key Features: